We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To maintain the specificity and accuracy of the research, this article will use the terms “male” and “men” throughout.

-Testosterone plays a key role in sex drive, also known as libido.
+Testosterone plays a key role in your sex drive or libido.
 Some people may experience a decline in sex drive as they get older, but those with low testosterone will likely experience a more drastic drop.

 Testosterone aids in achieving and maintaining an erection.
-It tells brain receptors to produce nitric oxide, which is a molecule that helps trigger a series of chemical reactions necessary for an erection to occur.
+It tells brain receptors to produce nitric oxide, which is a molecule that helps trigger a series of chemical reactions to produce an erection.

 However, research is inconclusive on whether testosterone replacement therapy can successfully treat erectile dysfunction.
-In a 2016 review of studies that looked at the benefit of testosterone in men with erection difficulties, nearly half showed no improvement with testosterone treatment.
+A 2016 review of studies looked at this therapy in males with erection difficulties and nearly half showed no improvement.

-Other health conditions can often cause erectile difficulties.
+Other health conditions can cause erectile difficulties.
 These include:

 Smoking and alcohol use can also contribute.

-Experiencing hot flashes can be a sign of low testosterone.
+Hot flashes can be a sign of low testosterone.
 This can feel like a sudden sensation of warmth.
-You may also experience heavy sweating, reddening of the skin, and night sweats.
+You may also experience:

-Testosterone plays a role in several body functions, including hair production.
-Balding is a natural part of growing older for many men, and while it can be hereditary, those with low testosterone may lose body and facial hair as well.
+Testosterone plays a role in hair production.
+Balding is a natural part of growing older for many males, and while it can be hereditary, those with low testosterone may lose body and facial hair as well.

-Males with low testosterone may experience increased body fat or develop gynecomastia, which is enlarged breast tissue.
+Low testosterone levels may cause increased body fat or gynecomastia, which is enlarged breast tissue.
 Gynecomastia can occur when there is an imbalance of testosterone and estrogen in the body.

-Osteoporosis is a condition many people often associate with females, but males with low testosterone can also experience bone loss.
+Osteoporosis is a condition that affects bone density.
 Testosterone helps produce and strengthen bone, so males with low testosterone, especially older men, may have lower bone volume and be more susceptible to bone fractures.

 Males with low testosterone can experience mood changes.
 Since testosterone influences many of the body’s physical processes, it can also influence mood and mental capacity.